Admidio/admidio/README.md

 ## Features

-- create roles and groups that reflects the structure of your organization
+- create roles and groups that reflect the structure of your organization
 - customize the user profile with your own profile fields
-- relate your members to each other (e.g. spouse, mother - son)
+- relate your members to each other (e.g. spouse, mother-son)
 - create individual membership lists of your roles
 - publish all your events online and let the members participate
 - create photo albums and let the users send ecards
-- send html emails to your users, roles and groups
+- send HTML emails to your users, roles, and groups
-- export all lists to csv, excel or pdf
+- export all lists to CSV, excel, or pdf
-- import users from csv
+- import users from CSV
 - and much more ...

 ## Installation